Hardcoded Business Rules - Why a Business Rules Engine Is the Smarter Choice ?

 One major misconception is that keeping rules in-house means better security oversight.
 However, most internal IT teams do not perform the same level of security testing as specialized BRE vendors.

-A dedicated BRE ensures that:
+A dedicated rules engine ensures that:

 • Security vulnerabilities are proactively identified and patched.